oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro4 - AD-AS Eq..md

 ![[Pasted image 20220904123823.png]]

-*Positive shocks lowerts employment* in the short run
+*Positive shocks lowers employment* in the short run

 Empirically the data says that an increase in productivity $z_t \uparrow$ :
 - *short run*: $\uparrow y$ and a transitory drop in employment